-This is a course in the Leadership Spiral going across the three days of RLI.
+This is a course in the Leadership Spiral going across RLI Parts 1, 2, and 3.
 Additional courses building on this session are Strategic Planning, Team Building, Effective Leadership Strategies, and Public Image & PR.
 Service and Membership have separate spirals.